SamuelDJudge/InvisibleMe/README.md

 ### Main Method
 * Spin up an EC2 instance (or cluster).
 * Make sure Spark is installed on all the instances.
+* Make sure that all the python and system requirements (in requirements.txt) are installed.
 * Clone this repo to the master EC2 node.
 * Go to InvisibleMe/tools/ in your terminal.
 * Type "chmod +x front_end.py".